 Millersville University students are governed not only by local, state and federal laws, but also by regulations of the Millersville University Code of Conduct.
 Violation of those regulations may lead to University judicial action in addition to any action taken by civil or criminal courts.
-A complete copy of the Student Code of Conduct appears in the Student Handbook (available online at www.millersville.edu/studentconduct).
-Some violations that are subject to campus judicial and/or criminal court action include:
+A complete copy of the current Student Code of Conduct appears in the Student Handbook (available online at www.millersville.edu/ studentconduct/files/studentcodeofconduct.pdf).
+Some current violations that are subject to campus judicial and/or criminal court action include: